History of team 5980

 Despite a slow and tenuous start, Team 5980 was on its way to a meaningful, important, and successful season.
-The team performed well in regional competitions and was a trusty Alliance pick, finishing Xth and Xth before qualifying for the Michigan state competition.
+The team performed well in district competitions and was a trusty Alliance pick, finishing Xth and Xth before qualifying for the Michigan state competition.
 There, Team 5980 finished in Xth place and qualified for the World Championships in St. Louis -- in just its first year.

 Season 2 2016-2017

 Over the 2016-2017 season, the team grew in size with many new student members as well as mentors.
 The pre-season was off to a great start with many people interested in joining, which helped grow our numbers as well as popularity.
 The team began meeting in the band room of the high school during the late summer and early fall but then moved to the Learning Commons for meetings in late fall and winter before the season officially started.